napari/napari-plugin-template/README.md

 Your plugin template is ready!
 Next steps:
 1. `cd` into your new directory cd napari-growth-cone-finder
-    # you probably want to install your new package into your env
+    # you probably want to install your new package into your environment
+    # the below command will install the package in editable mode with
+    # napari and Qt bindings
-    pip install -e .
+    pip install -e .[all]

     2. Create a github repository with the name 'napari-growth-cone-finder': https://github.com/creator/napari-growth-cone-finder.git